kelwyres/Bactabolize/README.md

 # Planned implementation
 * Input as graphs or flat formats (FASTA, genbank, etc)
-    - prefering graphs for additional QC
+    - preferring graphs for additional QC
     - (deadends to be demonstrated as important through analysis later)
 * QC of assemblies
 * Annotation using same prodigal model
 * Ortholog detection
-* Draft model creatation
+* Draft model creation
 * Model optimisation
     - failing models set aside for manual investigation
     - large amount of info provide to help this process